soodoku/text-as-data/subset/Readme.md

 Description
 -----------

 Takes a csv, column containing labels (y), and options such as size of random sample, n per label if you want a stratified random sample, column names of columns you want to keep (default is to keep all), etc. see more below.
-The script produces a csv, and prints out a summary of the data (though you can suppress it).
-An index column that tracks the row index of the input data is added to the outputted csv.
+The script produces a csv that includes an index column that tracks the row index of the input data.
+The script also prints out the following features of the data:
+- Total number of rows
+- Reports total # of unique labels
+- Reports total number of rows per unique label
+- Runs automatically when script is called

 Usage
 --------------